MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/software-defined-networking.md

 You can deploy Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server on top of a software defined networking (SDN) virtual networking infrastructure using PowerShell.

 > [!IMPORTANT]
-> Integration of software defined networking and virtual networking infrastructure with AKS on Azure Stack HCI and Windows Server A with is currently in PREVIEW.
+> Integration of software defined networking and virtual networking infrastructure with AKS on Azure Stack HCI and Windows Server is currently in PREVIEW.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 ## Scope of the public preview